-EC 038-2022
+EC 038-2026

+Proposed June 2026

-Adopted May 13, 2022 and September 13, 2019)
+Previously Adopted May 13, 2022, and September 13, 2019)

 INTRODUCTION

-Purpose: This Evaluation Criteria establishes the requirements for fiber-reinforced polymer (FRP) to be recognized in an evaluation report independently reviewed and issued by an evaluation service agency under the International Building Code® (IBC), the International Residential Code® (IRC), and the California Building Code® (CBC ).
-Basis of recognition is IBC Section 104.11, IRC Section R104.11, and CBC Section 104.11.
+Purpose: This Evaluation Criteria establishes the requirements for fiber-reinforced polymer (FRP) to be recognized in an evaluation report independently reviewed and issued by an evaluation service agency under the International Building Code® (IBC), the International Existing Building Code® (IEBC), the International Residential Code® (IRC), the California Building Code® (CBC ), and the California Existing Building Code® (CBC) .
+The bases of recognition are 2024 IBC Section 104.2.3 (2021 and 2018 IBC Section 104.11), 2024 IRC Section R104.2.2 (2021 and 2018 IRC Section R104.11), CBC Sections 1.2.3 and 104.2.3, and CEBC Sections 1.2.3 and 104.2.3.

-This Evaluation Criteria provides requirements for the evaluation of fiber-reinforced polymers to supplement the requirements provided in the IBC, the IRC, the CBC, or other associated standards for these products.
-The reason this criteria was developed is to provide guidelines for diaphragm strengthening using FRP since the IBC, IRC, and CBC do not provide requirements for testing and determining the structural capacities, reliability, and serviceability of these products for this purpose.
+This Evaluation Criteria provides requirements for the evaluation of fiber-reinforced polymers to supplement the requirements provided in the IBC, the IEBC, IRC, the CBC, the CEBC, or other associated standards for these products.
+The reason this criteria was developed is to provide guidelines for diaphragm strengthening using FRP since the IBC, IRC, CBC, and CEBC do not provide requirements for testing and determining the structural capacities, reliability, and serviceability of these products for this purpose.

 The information generated in accordance with this criteria may be used by design professionals to design diaphragm strengthening using FRP that complies with the prequalification testing requirements of Section 4.0 of this criteria.
 In order to demonstrate compliance with Section 4.0 of this criteria, a manufacturer shall acquire an evaluation report for the FRP product in accordance with Section 7.0 of this criteria.

 Scope: The scope of this criteria is for using externally bonded fiber-reinforced polymers (FRPs) to strengthen reinforced concrete diaphragms resisting seismic motions and loadings.
-This criteria is applicable to wet layup FRP systems composed of fiber reinforced sheets, or fabrics, combined with a polymer resin.
+This criteria is applicable to wet layup FRP systems composed of fiber-reinforced sheets, or fabrics, combined with a polymer resin.
 This criteria does not include prefabricated systems such as FRP plates, rods, or near-surface-mounted systems.
-Other requirements for strengthening concrete with FRP shall be in accordance with the IBC, ACI 318, ACI 440.2R, and AC125.
+Other requirements for strengthening concrete with FRP shall be in accordance with the IBC, IEBC, CBC, CEBC, ACI 318, ACI 440.2R, ACI 562, and AC125.

 The criteria provides guidelines to calculate, test, and evaluate diaphragm shear, chord, and collector enhancement using externally bonded FRP.
 This criteria shall apply to the following diaphragm systems with existing conventional or prestressed (post-tensioned) reinforcement: